cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v3.0.0.md

 # Terra Toolkit Upgrade Guide v3.0.0
 This document will provide information on upgrading from Terra Toolkit 2.x to 3.0.0.

-If you use terra-dev-site please refer to it's upgrade guide as it abstracts away from additional config that is required here.
+If you use terra-dev-site please also refer to it's upgrade guide as it abstracts away from additional config that is required here.

 ## Webpack 4
 Terra toolkit and it's dependencies have been upgraded to consume webpack 4.
 Terra toolkit is now intended to provide Webpack to the libraries that consume it.